NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     the North-East-Down coordinate system.

-    The next several parameters are used for jitter correction for Digital Globe images.
+    The next several parameters are used for jitter correction for DigitalGlobe/Maxar images.
 A usage tutorial is given in :numref:`jitter`.

 image-lines-per-piecewise-adjustment (*integer*) (default = 0)
     A positive value, e.g., 1000, will turn on using piecewise camera